Skittisu/The-Golden-Hawks/Data Cleaning/README.md

 - Parts of Speech (POS) tags are assigned to each word to differentiate each token as an adjective/verb/punctuation.
 - Stop words are removed by providing the unwanted POS as a list.
 - We have removed duplicate images,corrupted images for the image datasets.
+- We have checked for consistency of the image datasets